 Axis addresses the threat with the Axis Security Development Model, which aims to minimize exploitable vulnerabilities in Axis software; and with the Axis Vulnerability Management Policy, which identifies, remediates and announces vulnerabilities that customers need to be aware of in order to take appropriate actions.
-(As of April 2021, Axis is a Common Vulnerability and Exposures Numbering Authority for Axis products, allowing us to adapt our processes to MITRE Corporation's industry standard process.)
+(As of April 2021, Axis is a Common Vulnerabilities and Exposures Numbering Authority for Axis products, allowing us to adapt our processes to MITRE Corporation's industry standard process.)
 Axis also provides hardening guides with recommendations on how to reduce exposure and add controls to reduce the risk of exploitation.
-Axis offers users two different tracks of firmware to keep the firmware of an Axis device up to date:
+Axis offers users two different tracks of device software to keep the operating system of an Axis device up to date:

-- 1. The active track provides firmware updates that support new features and functionalities, as well as bug fixes and security patches. - 2.
-The long-term support (LTS) track provides firmware updates that support bug fixes and security patches while minimizing risks of incompatibility issues with third-party systems.
+- 1. The active track provides device software updates that support new features and functionalities, as well as bug fixes and security patches. - 2.
+The long-term support (LTS) track provides device software updates that support bug fixes and security patches while minimizing risks of incompatibility issues with third-party systems.